 The world is experiencing profound business, technical, and social / political / economic / environmental changes; perhaps more momentous than at any other time.
 Many of the most significant changes are associated with business analytics and big data, especially when combined with other emerging information technologies like cloud, social networking, mobile, cognitive computing, and the internet of things.
 The integration of these technologies is the impetus for enterprise changes enabled and driven by IT beyond the traditional cost savings brought by business process and productivity improvement; it is the growing trend around the globe of leveraging IT for revenue generating initiatives that has made this so noteworthy.
 It is the overall return on information that is generating revenue!
-These initiatives are driving the most significant transformational changes for the next decade+.
+These initiatives are driving the most significant transformational changes for the next decade and beyond.

 IBM CEO Virginia Rometty said that information will be to the 21st century what steam, electricity, and fossil fuel were to prior centuries.
 How we harness this potential and take advantage of these emerging, and disruptive, technologies may become the central question for management over the next several years.